WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

    > A sidenote on meeting all of the requirements.
    >
    > A lot of people don't want to apply for a job if they don't meet all of the requirements.
-Internal HP research and a further [related small study of this effect found on hbr](https://hbr.org/2014/08/why-women-dont-apply-for-jobs-unless-theyre-100-qualified) (paywall after a limit) indicates that this effect is more pronounced in women.
+Unpublished, but often cited, internal HP research and a further [related study of this effect *(partial paywall)*](https://hbr.org/2014/08/why-women-dont-apply-for-jobs-unless-theyre-100-qualified) indicates that this effect is more pronounced in women.
    >
    > It is, without doubt, the job of employers to ensure that their job descriptions accurately reflect their real requirements to encourage more women to apply.
 Gender bias is real, and is still a problem in our industry.
 I can't fix the job descriptions of other businesses today though, so here is my advice:
    >
    > If in doubt APPLY.
 If you get through to any stage of interview, and even if they reject you later, view this as valuable interview practice - a way of gaining experience - rather than a rejection.
 It's not a waste of your time to practice interviewing.
    >
-   > I have never thought badly of a candidate who applied for a role that they weren't qualified for, even when I have removed everything but the absolutely neccessary requirements from the job description.
+   > I have never thought badly of a candidate who applied for a role that they weren't qualified for, even when I have removed everything but the absolutely necessary requirements from the job description.

 It's more impressive if you can relate your achievements in previous roles to real customer or business outcomes.
 Instead of "*Built and maintained websites with .NET*" you could say "*Built Acme Corp's first website to allow customers to order widgets online, in only N weeks, using .NET.*" This is longer, clearly, but I'd hire someone with two examples like this ahead of someone with a list of ten technologies that they've used without context.
 Use the space wisely.